Dogs think, feel & learn.

 A suggested structure for neutral language.

 If practicing neutral language makes sense, you may be "in the flow" in the dog training world.
-By that, I mean always thinking about dogs, how to increase quality, searching for new information, and striving to communicate in a way clients understand.
+By that, I mean always thinking about dogs, how to increase quality, searching for new information, and striving to communicate in a way clients understand and comply.

 Consider a modified interpretation of terms that are often used.